nareshmvr/Statistical-genetics-pipeline_gwas2smr-coloc/README.md

-# statistical-genetics-pipeline_GWAS scripts for Phasing, Imputation, SMR, Coloc and plotting
+# Statistical-genetics-pipeline_GWAS scripts for Phasing, Imputation, SMR, Coloc and plotting